Entanglement in C$^*$-algebras: tensor products of state spaces: Introduction

 \section{Introduction}

 Namioka and Phelps introduced in their paper, \cite{NP:PJM1969}, two different ways in which one can associate a tensor product of two convex compact sets $K_1$ and $K_2$: a minimal and a maximal one, here denoted by $K_1 \otimes_* K_2$ and $K_1 \otimes^* K_2$, respectively.
 The two notions depend on two different ways in which one can define a positive cone in the (algebraic) tensor product of the ordered vector spaces of affine functions on $K_1$ and $K_2$: an ``inner'' positive cone generated by positive elementary tensors, and an ``outer'' positive cone consisting of elements that are positive when paired with a tensor product of positive functionals.
-The two definitions are in a natural way dual to each other.
-Namioka and Phelps prove that the two tensor products agree when one of the two convex compact sets is a Choquet simplex, and Barker later conjectured that the converse also should hold.
-Namioka and Phelps showed that Barker's conjecture holds when one of the two convex compact sets is a square, and Aubrun--Lami--Palazuelos--Plavala, \cite{ALPP:GAFA2021}, recently settled Barker's conjecture when both convex compact sets are finite dimensional.
-They also observe a connection between tensor products of cones and entanglement in quantum information theory.
+Namioka and Phelps proved that the two tensor products agree when one of the two convex compact sets is a Choquet simplex.
+The converse, if $K_1 \otimes_* K_2 \ne K_1 \otimes^* K_2$, whenever neither $K_1$ nor $K_2$ are Choquet simplexes, is known as Barker's conjecture.
+(Barker conjectured in \cite{Barker:tensor}, see also his survery paper \cite{Barker:cones}, that the analogous statement should hold for finite dimensional cones.)
+Namioka and Phelps showed that Barker's conjecture holds when one of the two convex compact sets is a square, and Aubrun--Lami--Palazuelos--Plavala, \cite{ALPP:GAFA2021}, recently settled Barker's conjecture in its original formulation, that is, for finite dimensional cones, and hence also for finite dimensional compact convex sets.